 Yoga is one of the best and most popular types of exercise that you can do.
 It's so good for your health that many people who are practising higher impact sports like running and cycling use yoga as a way of conditioning their bodies to prevent injuries.
 However, despite its reputation as a low impact activity, it is entirely possible to injure yourself while practising yoga.
-As most best freelance copywriter websites will agree that yoga is essential for their health, creativity and business.

 One factor that can make a massive difference to the chance of an injury while doing yoga is the temperature of the room you are in.
 Now, this makes a lot of sense because some people do Bikram yoga in a place that is deliberately heated to 105 degrees Fahrenheit, which makes the muscles more supple and helps to expel toxins faster.
 Therefore, if heat can do this, it follows that practising in a cold space like an old cavernous community hall could do the opposite.